 By Francine Van, Guest Contributor

-A spattering of mature ages was observed, and thankfully our age group allowed excuses for not remembering names.
-Instead I began an association name game for future reference.
+Finally seated and settled, I noticed a spattering of mature ages giving way to excuses for not remembering names.
+I began an association name game for my future reference.
 British Bob and his wife sat in front of me and quiet Quinn across the aisle.
-Everyone was excited to begin our journey so forced conversation to connect included all our physical ailments.
+We forced conversation to connect.
+Nothing like telling a stranger your personal secrets.

-Anticipation was in the air as we departed.
+Eagerness was in the air as our bus departed.

-Our coach pushed through cities with little time for relaxing breaks and the same tree views continued.
-I am not an expert driver, but it seemed the roads and locations we bussed were remote.
-Walmart, gas stations, and grocery marts were the chosen by this tour operator as we foraged for food.
-The Walmart was a delight to many who were now stocking the overhead bins with processed food.
-I was not the only one buying Rolaids.
-A lovely, although rushed, dinner was enjoyed in Miramichi, New Brunswick, a first with fish that was not breaded and a vegetable side that was not coleslaw.
-This appeared a favorite in the Maritimes, or was it just our stops.
-A kitchen party had been scheduled and we were entertained with some history, jokes and Celtic music.
-Delightful, but no food.
+The coach pushed through scrub land with minimal time for relaxed breaks.
+Although not an expert driver of the area, I questioned the remote road choices.
+Service centres or grocery marts were the chosen stops by this tour operator as we foraged for food.
+Everyone seemed to be stocking piling the overhead bins and I was not the only one buying Rolaids.
+A delicious rushed dinner was enjoyed in Miramichi, the first with fish that was not breaded and a vegetable side that was not coleslaw.
+Although this appeared a favourite in the Maritimes it just might have been our meal stops.
+At a kitchen party we were entertained with some history, jokes and the spoons.
+Delightful but no food.

-Our tribe began straying and groups began forming, as familiarity was found between individuals.
-The smokers, the Women and Rex, the couples, and the singles!
+Our tribe began straying in groups.
+Familiarity was found between individuals like the smokers, the single women with roaming Rex, and the couples.
 Bonding was happening on the bus.

-The next stop was Shediac, New Brunswick for a lobster dinner and cruise, but I noticed the itinerary different from the brochure, now noted as a lobster experience.
-A lobster hauler offered picnic tables for lunch as it demonstrated how to determine if your lobster is male or female.
-Really!
-Boiling water on a BBQ at the back of the boat prepared our whole creature with the familiar coleslaw side and stale bun.
-I detected butter in the bun basket, but my co-traveller mentioned the allotment per person.
-I complied not wanting issues with my new hungry friends.
-My diet theme continued riveted with the little eyes and antennae of my lobster.
-I could not eat this creature from God, now too close for comfort.
-I laughed when another bus pal offered her food stashed on the bus.
+The next stop in Shediac was for a lobster dinner and cruise but reviewing the itinerary I noticed a difference from the brochure, now noted as a lobster “experience.”
+An open hauler with picnic tables awaited.
+A dumbfounding demonstration of how to determine the sex of your lobster occurred while they boiled on the rear deck.
+The whole creature with the familiar coleslaw side and a stale bun landed on our plastic plates.
+I detected butter in the bun basket, but my co-traveller mentioned the meagre one allotment per person.
+I complied not wanting issues with my hungry friends.
+My diet theme continued when my eyeballs became riveted on this creature from God, now too close for comfort.
 Not everyone can eat lobster Acadian style.

-Eastward bound, our arrival on the Confederation Bridge into P.E.I. needed a second glance.
-This complex engineering creation is the longest bridge in the world over ice-covered water and eight miles in total.
-The Anne of Green Gable luncheon, “reminiscent of the era,” per the brochure, was a brown bag lunch.
-A ham sandwich was offered, and I was informed the raspberry cordial kept the advertising in check.
-I also later learned the Fabric of Canada luncheons offered on this tour were also brown bag sandwich lunches.
+Eastward bound, comfortable rhythms now enveloped the afternoons of silent dozing with old movies playing on the overhead screens and munching from the stored processed food.
+Our arrival on the Confederation Bridge into P.E.I. impressed a second glance at the longest eight-mile bridge in the world over ice covered water.
+The Anne of Green Gable luncheon, “reminiscent of the era”, per the brochure, was a brown bag lunch.
+A ham sandwich was offered with a raspberry cordial which kept the advertising in check.
 Was I the only one feeling a little cheated on this advertised foodie tour?
-I felt a little insulted as a Canadian.

-Spectacular views came in Cape Breton, the Cabot Trail a unique scenic experience.
-I found the scenes in the advertising.
-I had made it.
+Spectacular scenic views came in Cape Breton, the Cabot Trail a unique experience.
+I had finally found the pictures in the advertising.
+I made it.
 I weighed less, had vertigo from the bus, and digestive problems, but I made it.

-Capers are the known slang for individuals from Cape Breton, and if you visit Atlantic Canada but are not from there, you’re a ‘come-from-away person’.
+Capers are the known slang for individuals from Cape Breton, and if you visit but are not from there, you’re a come-from-away person.

-A new week, we arrived at scenic Peggy’s Cove.
-Several women came to the back of the bus to show me their swollen ankles.
-A quiet revolt was developing in the rear seats; we needed to get off —now.
+En route to picturesque Peggy’s Cove several women came to the back of the bus to show me their swollen ankles.
+A quiet revolt had been developing in the rear seats; we needed to get off.

-I ditched the tour on day eleven with two others and booked a one-way flight home.
-The coach was continuing to the United States, but my body would no longer co-operate, and I needed to end my diet.
-I learned travelling in a tribe has a focus of food and any kind of washrooms.
-I said my good-byes, and remember one final comment, “take me with you Windsor,” from roaming Rex.
-It was time for me to leave.
-I needed to rethink the bucket list.
+I ditched the tour on day ten with two others and booked a one-way flight home.
+The coach was continuing, but my body would no longer co-operate.
+I needed to end the diet.
+With baggy pants I said my good-byes and remember one final comment from roaming Rex, “take me with you.”

-I received a “Smiles Test” questionnaire from my tour operator upon departure, however I could not smile in response… I laughed instead.
+I received a smiles questionnaire from my tour operator upon parting, however I could not smile in response, I laughed instead.
 I had survived.
-Next!